-4. Take deep, slow breaths in and out.
+- Take deep, slow breaths.
 Focus on your breathing.

-Learn how to teach your students to practice mindfulness and give it a try yourself!
+Teach your students mindfulness and give it a try along with them!

 These special education resources for practicing mindfulness were authored by Andee Morris, M.Ed.